Counterexamples in 4-manifold topology: Abstract

 \section{Abstract}

+We illustrate the rich landscape of 4-manifold topology through the lens of counterexamples.
 We consider several of the most commonly studied equivalence relations on $4$-manifolds and how they are related to one another.
 We explain implications e.g.\ that $h$-cobordant manifolds are stably homeomorphic, and we provide examples illustrating the failure of other potential implications.
 The information is conveniently organised in a flowchart and a table.

 \addtocontents{toc}{\SkipTocEntry}